Programme

 Everyone participating will have the opportunity to share key insights and experiences through a series of facilitated strategic conversations and peer-to-peer dialogues.
 We encourage all participants to be concise, constructively critical and collaborative.

-A conversation with the National Energy Secretary of Panama.
-Followed by facilitated peer-to-peer dialogue.
+A conversation with the National Energy Secretariat of Panama.
 With:

 The Americas are home to a diverse energy landscape — from hydro-rich nations and fossil exporters to fast-growing renewable markets.
 This session explores the geopolitical priorities, trade relationships, and regional collaborations that are shaping the pace and direction of clean and inclusive energy transitions across North, Central, and South America.
 With perspectives from across the continent, we’ll examine emerging signals of ambition, local innovation, and shared challenges in building a more connected and resilient energy future.
 With:

 Trade and transport are major enablers of the energy system — and hidden sources of vast emissions.
 This conversation explores how cleaner transport, smarter logistics and cross-border collaboration can accelerate decarbonisation.
 What’s the fastest route to low-carbon, high-impact supply chains?
-What are the low-carbon trade corridors of tomorrow?
+What must change?
 With:

 • Carlo Bertani, Decarbonization & Renewable Energy Procurement and Development, A.P.
 Moller – Maersk